moleculerjs/database/docs/README.md

 ```

 ## Storing with non-supported adapters
-Mostly, the SQL-based adapters (Knex, Sequelize) can't handle them, so that they convert the `object` and `array` to a JSON string and store them as a `String`.
-But when you receive the entity, the adapter converts back to `object` and `array`.
+Mostly, the SQL-based adapters (Knex, Sequelize) can't handle this, so they convert the `object` and `array` to a JSON string and store it as a `String`.
+But when you get the entity, the adapter converts back to `object` and `array`.
 So you won't notice that it stores in different types.
-The only disadvantage is that you can't filter by properties of nested objects.
+The only drawback is that you can't filter by properties of nested objects.

 ### Example
 ```js